What is APR?

 How does APR work?

-Interest rate.
+- Interest rate.
 The interest rate is the cost to borrow money expressed as a yearly percentage.
-It’s based on the principal amount of the loan and is used to calculate the monthly mortgage payment.
+It’s based on the loan principal – the initial amount you borrowed - and is used to calculate the monthly mortgage payment.
 The interest rate is the largest component of a loan’s annual percentage rate.

-Discount points.
+- Discount points.
 You can think of discount points as a form of prepaid interest—you pay extra money at closing in exchange for a lower interest rate over the life of your loan.
 Generally, the longer you plan to stay in the home, the more sense it makes to pay discount points up front, because the money you save each month by having a lower rate adds up over time.
-One discount point equals one percent of the loan amount, and the cost is built into the APR.

 What can you do to qualify for a lower mortgage APR?

-Reduce your debt.
-As part of determining your interest rate, lenders will examine your debt to determine the risk associated with you taking on another payment.
-They use a calculation called debt-to-income (DTI) ratio.
+- Reduce your debt.
+Lenders will examine your debt-to-income (DTI) ratio to determine the risk associated with you taking on another payment.
 While debt isn’t necessarily viewed negatively on a loan application, you’ll want to ensure your total debt doesn’t exceed a certain percentage of your income.
 Having a DTI ratio of 35% or less is a good rule of thumb.

 Where can you find your APR?